 If we experience an Internet outage, it essentially puts us out of business in providing care.
 This can be life-threatening when dealing with the often serious medical issues of the population we serve.
 Ecessa’s PowerLink™ is especially helpful for us, as we need the flexibility to provide healthcare any place, any time.

-Doctors, nurses and other practitioners are increasingly turning to mobile devices and big data to improve patient care.
-Wearable and connected devices are making their way into regular practices, creating incredible efficiency, helping to scale services and improving patient care and outcomes.
+Doctors, nurses and other practitioners use technology, from mobile and wearable devices to big data, to improve patient care.
+Wearable and connected devices are now used in regular practices, creating incredible efficiency, helping to scale services and improving patient care and outcomes.
 Electronic health records (EHR) ensure everyone who works with a patient has complete and accurate information.
-Hospitals, clinics and other healthcare institutions need more network bandwidth more than ever.
+Hospitals, clinics and other healthcare institutions need more network bandwidth with reliable, secure connections.

 The mobile device trend, while first appearing in the consumer and business sectors, has since expanded into healthcare as well.
 In fact, a study done by Gartner shows healthcare is leading the adoption of the Internet of Things — connecting devices as well as people — which will grow to 26 billion units installed and connected by 2020.